-Oaxaca Travel Guide
+Oaxaca City Travel Guide

 Everything you need to know about planning a trip to Oaxaca City, Mexico

+Oaxaca City is one of the most beautiful cities in Mexico with over 200K travelers who visit every year.
+Oaxaca City is the capital of the state of Oaxaca and the economic driver of the state.
 Apart from the beautiful walkable streets, Oaxaca City is well-known for its cuisine.
-Many travelers come to Oaxaca just to eat and believe it or not, you can stay a full week and won’t even get to try all the best restaurants and street food carts in Oaxaca.
+Many travelers come to Oaxaca just to eat and believe it or not, you can stay an entire week and won’t even get to try all the best restaurants and street food carts in Oaxaca.

-We visit Oaxaca City every year during day of the dead and in this Oaxaca travel guide, we will give you all the information you need for your trip.
+We visit Oaxaca City every year during day of the dead and in this Oaxaca City travel guide, we will give you all the information you need for your trip.

 ✈️ Oaxaca Travel Guide: Quick Info